So you are looking for a super quiet generator for camping, RV, or emergency home backup power supply.

 In fact, some generators mentioned in this guide such as Yamaha EF2000iSv2 already have built-in mufflers so there is no need to purchase one separately.

 Having said that I honestly think that a better one size fits all solution is to get a dedicated enclosure.
 This is the most efficient way to quiet down a generator.

 If you’re more into DIY and want to save yourself a few bucks you can definitely build an enclosure yourself.

 However, most of the federal campgrounds stick to a general rule that generators below 59 decibels are allowed to operate during the so-called “non-quiet” times (which is usually before 10 PM).

 You can also consider getting a portable solar power charger.
 Those generators are noiseless and powerful enough to provide electricity for smaller electronics such as laptops, cameras, phones, and camping lights.

 In any case – check the individual rules of each campground and make sure you do whatever you can to minimize the disruption caused to your neighbors!

 This is one of the quietest generators on sale and the one I would personally buy if I didn’t want to go for a Honda.
 The fact that this is a generator made by a Chinese company shouldn’t deter you.

 They make quality tools and electric devices for a fraction of the price of their American or Japanese competitors.
 Their generators are no exception.

 However, in the case of modern inverter generators, this is not really a necessity.

 Some of the more expensive models from manufacturers like Yamaha are also assembled in Chinese factories.

-100% made in China generators usually have the engines which are either made under Honda’s or Yamaha’s license.
+Some generators made in China usually have the engines which are either manufactured under Honda’s or Yamaha’s license.

 One such example is Smarter Tools 2000iQ.

 Therefore what you get is basically the same kind of hardware but with the lesser price tag and probably a few minor elements of lower quality (eg. plastic finishing here and there instead of iron coating etc.).

 First, some units are more fuel-efficient and others.
 This basically means that they consume less gas allowing them to last longer on a single refuel.